D a y 1 - 2

 - Go on a trek in search of the ancient Komodo dragon, the world’s largest lizard.
 See monkeys, dear, pigs, buffalo, and myriad birds as we walk through the forests and savannas of this large island.

-- Taking a short drive to a traditional local village where we will enjoy their hospitality with coffee, betel nut and a highly potent local ‘arak’ (not for the faint hearted), before being treated to a selection of traditional dances performed by both men and women.
-We return to the boat to enjoy a leisurely lunch and say our good byes before being escorted to the airport for your onward flight to Bali.
+- Taking a short drive to a traditional local village where we will enjoy their hospitality with betelnut and local ‘arak’ (alcohol extracted from palm trees), before being treated to a selection of traditional dances performed by both men and women.
+We will then say our goodbyes as we each move on towards our next destination.